m4yours/unichat-example/README.md

-# Simple video chat room using React and PeerJS
+# Simple chat room using React and PeerJS